USS Fort Worth: Construction and career

 Fort Worth departed her homeport of San Diego on 17 November 2014 for a 16-month rotational deployment to Singapore in support of the U.S. Navy's strategic rebalance to the Pacific.
 The ship is the first LCS to deploy under the "3-2-1" manning concept, swapping fully trained crews roughly every four months.
 Under this concept three rotational crews will support two LCS ships and maintain one deployed ship.
-Fort Worth also deploys with an aviation detachment from Helicopter Maritime Strike Squadron 35 (HSM-35) "Magicians", the U.S. Navy's first composite expeditionary helicopter squadron.
-The aviation detachment will consist of one MH-60R Seahawk helicopter and one Northrop Grumman MQ-8 Fire Scout unmanned autonomous helicopter.
+Fort Worth also deployed with an aviation detachment from Helicopter Maritime Strike Squadron 35 (HSM-35) "Magicians", the U.S. Navy's first composite expeditionary helicopter squadron.
+The aviation detachment consisted of one MH-60R Seahawk helicopter and one Northrop Grumman MQ-8 Fire Scout unmanned autonomous helicopter.
 Fort Worth reached the 7th Fleet area of responsibility on 4 December 2014.
 The ship is expected to remain in the area until March 2016.
 It will be the longest deployment of a U.S. warship in 42 years, since the aircraft carrier was under way for 327 days in 1973.
 The long deployment is to stress the Navy’s logistics capabilities and identify potential problems.
 Once the deployment is completed, Freedom will take the ship's place, returning to the area again.

 On 31 December 2014, Fort Worth was dispatched from Singapore to the Java Sea to take part in the search for Indonesia AirAsia Flight 8501 that crashed on 28 December.
 On 3 January 2015 she arrived in the area to commence search efforts alongside the destroyer at the request of the Indonesian government.
 The maneuverability and shallow draft of the design allowed her to conduct expeditious visual and radar searches in the congested, shallow water environment.
 Both ships concluded search efforts on 15 January 2015 after performing 650 combined search hours.
 Fort Worth provided unique capabilities over the larger Sampson, and employed her two 11 m RHIBs in 107 hours of operations.
-A team from Mobile Diving and Salvage Unit One was embarked on the ship, operating three Tow Fish side scan sonar systems to search for wreckage during 78 hours over 12 nmi2, the AN/PQS-2A passive sonar to listen for black box pings during 17 hours over 24 nmi2, and a remotely operated vehicle to investigate objects.
+A team from Mobile Diving and Salvage Unit One that was embarked on the ship operated three Tow Fish side scan sonar systems that searched for wreckage for 78 hours and over 12 nmi2.
+They also used the AN/PQS-2A passive sonar to listen for black box pings for 17 hours and over 24 nmi2, as well as a remotely operated vehicle to investigate objects.